 Florida Social Media Records Management in Practice

-The City of Tallahassee offers a great example of a comprehensive social media policy that clearly outlines the impact of the Sunshine Law on social media records
+The City of Tallahassee offers a great example of a comprehensive social media policy that clearly outlines the impact of Florida’s Sunshine Law on social media records.

 View Tallahassee's Social Media Policy